joshua-hampton/exiftool-handler/README.md

   - If the path of an image file is supplied as the first input argument, *option*, the method will display the metadata extracted from that file.
-  - If no input argument is given, the method will display the metadata extracted from the the last image file targetted.
+  - If no input argument is given, the method will display the metadata extracted from the the last image file targeted.
 Note that these metadata become unavailable after new metadata are embedded into a file (since the embedded metadata will have changed).
   - Supplying the path of a text file as the second input argument,